Causes and Consequences of World War I

 the world safe for democracy"

-- Wilson and his policymakers understood that if they did not enter
+- Wilson understood that if we did not enter

-- Americans increased their economic ties with the Allies.
+- Americans had increased their economic ties with the Allies.
 England,

 especially, becomes a huge market for American goods and for loans at interest.